 The presenter, Coppermoon founder, Jacob Beaton, started off by discussing motivation and his slides were awesome.
 You can see all of their presentation material and sign up for their newsletter on their site.
 He also provided some surprising statistics about the literacy rates in Canada with the reminder to “keep it simple”.
 Regarding broad target audiences he suggested that Youth don’t read off paper and Elders won’t read off a computer screen or cell phone.
 This is critical information for anyone hoping to reach communities of people.
 You need to think media buffet, multiple types of media to get you message out to the entire community.

 Although his information and delivery was good what impressed me most was that he understood and talked about the link between social media and social justice.
 I kind of cringed a bit when he framed community feedback as punishment and reward but the point was made.
 I also love that the website has so many opportunities for learning.
 That’s good business.
-And he kept his work, the day after the conference I got an email from Coppermoon with all the presentation materials and links to additional information on their website.
+And he kept his word, the day after the conference I got an email from Coppermoon with all the presentation materials and links to additional information on their website.
 See also Jacob’s blog post about the conference.

 Other workshops that I didn’t have an opportunity to attend but heard good things about included: